lanis-mobile/LanisAPI/docs/source/index.rst

 ---------------
 1. You can report problems `here <https://github.com/kurwjan/LanisAPI/issues>`__.
 2. You can suggest ideas `here <https://github.com/kurwjan/LanisAPI/issues>`__.
 3. **Contributing:** You can contribute to this project either by code or improving the wiki.
-If you're new to contributing, look `here <https://docs.github.com/en/get-started/quickstart/contributing-to-projects>`__.
+If you're new to contributing, look `here <https://docs.github.com/en/get-started/quickstart/contributing-to-projects>`__ and for this project there is also some help: :ref:`programming_help`.

 *Also if you like this project you can give it a star on Github.*